Integrating Secrets Management Services - Configuration

 • SECRET_ACCESS_KEY

-The authentication can also be done by the service account, which the server is associated with.
+The authentication can also be done by the service account that the server is associated with.
 This is an alternative to using an Access ID and an Access Key.

 HashiCorp Vault